How to Upload Files to Dropbox Without an Account

 Method 2: How to Create a Dropbox File Request (For Account Owners)

-If you're the one who needs to collect files from other people, here's how to set up a Dropbox File Request.
+If you need to collect files from other people, here's how to set up a Dropbox File Request.
 You'll need a Dropbox account (free or paid).

 Step 1: Open File Requests